Mondarth/LMoP-Players-Handbook/docs/players/index.rst

 **This requires the agreement of all other players.**

-The secondary character will only 'make up numbers' and will not be playable when all players are present.
+The secondary character will only 'make up numbers' and will not be playable when the campaign minimum number of players are present.

 .. rubric:: Footnotes

 .. [#F3] For example, magic users should read what their spells do and how they work (I make resources available through both |ddb| and within |FVTT| to help with this).
+.. [#F4] |NPC| party members are not ideal but better that screwing a whose session.
 .. [#F1] No 'ratchet' operates as in the |gm| control option.
 The only reason for the |gm| ratchet is to avoid |gm| overload.
 .. [#F2] I'll figure a way for them to come and go (just as I will with the missing player).